DER-Task-Force-Seattle-Open-Modeling/SmartDS-Tutorial-and-Dashboard/README.md

 # Project Tools
 - **Opendssdirect** This project runs [OpenDSS](https://www.epri.com/pages/sa/opendss) simulation files using the [opendssdirect](https://dss-extensions.org/OpenDSSDirect.py/index.html) Python interface.
 An extensive knowledge of OpenDSS and electrical engineering is not required.
 - **Holoviz** Both the tutorial and dashboard use [Holoviz tools](https://holoviz.org/index.html) extensively.
-HvPlot, Holoviews, Geoviews and Panel are the core visualization tools.
+HvPlot, Holoviews, Geoviews and Panel are the core visualization tools that build primarily on pandas and geopandas.

 # SmartDS Tutorial
 The goals for the SmartDS tutorial are to: